bernardwang/bernardwang.github.io/README.md

 bernardwang.com
 =========
-This is a portfolio website I started working on 9/13.
+This is a portfolio website I started working on in Sep 2013.
 It is a work in progress.